tartley/colorama/README.rst

 ..............

-Cross-platform printing of colored text can then be done using Colorama's constant shorthand for ANSI escape sequences:
+Cross-platform printing of colored text can then be done using Colorama's constant shorthand for ANSI escape sequences.
+These are deliberately rudimentary, see below.

 .. code-block:: python